webdriverio/webdriverio/docs/guide/testrunner/reporters.md

     events = require('events');

 var CustomReporter = function(baseReporter, config, options) {
-    // you can access reporter options via reporterOptions object againts your custom reporter
+    // you can access reporter options via reporterOptions object against your custom reporter
     // For example,  in your configuration file you have:
     // reporterOptions: {
     //     CustomReporter: {